 + PRO: Flea markets and secondhand stores offer cheap deals

-Looking for something on a tight budget or searching for something vintage?
-Frankfurt’s flea markets and secondhand shops are a great place to start.
+Whether expats are looking for something on a tight budget or searching for something vintage, Frankfurt’s flea markets and secondhand shops are a great place to start.
 Expats can score great bargains on clothing as well as tables and chairs or antique items to furnish their new homes.

 - CON: One of Germany's most expensive cities